pocean2001/rffootprint/README.md

    - setting 'flip' flips the Y axis

 footprint.edge(size, origin=(0,0), width=0.15, layer='Edge.Cuts')
-   - draw a rectange using lines, needed
+   - draw a rectange using lines
    - 'origin' sets the starting corner of the rectangle
    - 'width' sets the width of the line along the rectangle
    - 'layer' sets the kicad PCB layer